 - From here, walk down the Grand Rue, typical of the streets of this once grand town with houses of the local pale stone.
 You pass the impressive Charité general hospital, built between 1700 and 1760 and the old convent of Cistercian nuns.

 - The Hotel Dieu is another of the city's imposing buildings.
 Originally a hospital for the poor, it's now a media center which you can visit to see the small chapel, and on a guided tour, the apothecary.

-- On a longer walk, visit the house of Marcel Aymé whose novel Le Moulin de la Sourdine was inspired by the Grand fontaine, just up from the port.
+- On a long walk, visit the house of Marcel Aymé whose novel Le Moulin de la Sourdine was inspired by the Grand Fontaine, just up from the port.
 The charming Place aux Fleurs looks down onto the old houses and the Fine Arts Museum, housed in the splendid Officers’ Pavilion is also well worth a visit.

 Dole repays wandering through the old streets, camera at the ready.
 There is plenty of photogenic 17th- and 18th-century buildings such as the privately owned Froissard mansion at 7 rue Mont-Roland (you can enter the courtyard of this Renaissance house).
 Keep your eyes open for delightful carved details, heads, and balconies.